-- perform a variety of techniques used in biochemistry and molecular biology.
+- Demonstrate competence and skill in performing fundamental techniques used in biochemistry and molecular biology

-- to use bioinformatics in the analysis of DNA and protein sequences and data derived by mass spectrometry.
+- Use bioinformatics programs to analyse of DNA sequences and protein data derived by mass spectrometry

 On completion of this subject, students should have developed the following generic skills: